astaba/tut_next_js/README.md

 ### Handling all errors with `error` file

 If an error occur within the `action` before the `try/catch` block, it is displayed in the localhost during development but would break the whole application in production.
-To enhance user eperience the [error file](https://nextjs.org/docs/app/api-reference/file-conventions/error) can be used **to define a UI boundary for a route segment**.
+To enhance user experience the [error file](https://nextjs.org/docs/app/api-reference/file-conventions/error) can be used **to define a UI boundary for a route segment**.
 It serves as a **catch-all** for unexpected errors and allows you to **display a fallback UI** to your users.

 **How:**